chrishart0/arcadian-cloud-hugo/content/posts/gen-ai/install-cursor-editor-on-ubuntu-24.10.md

 ## How to Install Cursor on Ubuntu 24.10

 **Quick Answer**: Head to the [Cursor homepage](https://www.cursor.com), download the AppImage, make it executable, and run it.
-If you want it to show up in your app menu, add a `.desktop` entry.
+If you want it to show up in your app menu, then use App Image Launcher.

 Cursor is an AI-powered code editor, and getting it up and running on Ubuntu 24.10 is pretty straightforward.
 Here's how to do it: